tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 * performance is important

 Which means... it sounds like a great opportunity for a compiler!
-This is why projects like PyTorch and TensorFlow have compilers (TorchDynamo, XLA, etc).
+This is why projects like PyTorch and TensorFlow have compilers (TorchScript/TorchDynamo/AOT Autograd/PrimTorch/TorchInductor, XLA, etc).
 Compiling your model speeds up both training and inference.
 So this post will not contain anything novel---it's hopefully a quick sketch of a small example of what the Big Projects do.